 Historically, MSP Recovery has received Claims recovery service income for services provided to VRM MSP.
 The Company concluded that VRM MSP is a related party due to ownership interests in the entity held by Series MRCS.
 During the years ended December 31, 2022 and 2021, \$10.6 and \$11.5 million, respectively, of claims recovery service income was received from VRM MSP as part of the servicing agreement and was included in the consolidated statements of operations.
-There was no Claims recovery service income for services provided to VRM MSP for the year ended December 31, 2023.
+There was no Claims recovery service income for services provided to VRM MSP for the three months ended March 31, 2024 or for the year ended December 31, 2023.

-For the years ended December 31, 2023 and 2022, the Company recorded \$221.4 million and \$81.9 million, respectively, for interest expense related to the VRM Full Return and Virage MTA Amendment.
+For the three months ended March 31, 2024, and for the years ended December 31, 2023 and 2022, the Company recorded \$73.4 million, \$221.4 million, and \$81.9 million, respectively, for interest expense related to the VRM Full Return and Virage MTA Amendment.
 Prior the Business Combination, the Company had not guaranteed the VRM Full Return therefore no amount of interest was recorded by prior to Business Combination.